 My inspiration is the natural world around us.
 I have been blessed with a lifetime of travel around this globe we share.
 I have experienced many wondrous wildlife encounters and met amazing people in exotic locales.
 These adventures inform my art.
 Over the years, I have worked on a variety of surfaces for my paintings including: hot & cold pressed papers, canvas, Yupo and Aquabord.
 I pick from these based on the effect I am looking for in a particular work.
 When I want a loose feel to the painting, I will choose to use Yupo or Aquaboard, because the paint is retained as very saturated colors and flows beautifully.
 Canvas adds a texture for watercolors not available on any other surface and has the benefit of not having to be framed behind glass.
 With the subject and the surface selected, I then decide how best to render my vision.
 While watercolor paint is my primary medium of choice, I also work in hard pastels.
 I often combine the two, and at times add ink or gold leaf to tighten and give emphasis to the subject.

-"If you want to be a better photographer, stand in front of more interesting stuff." is attributed to Jim Richardson at National Geographic and they have experienced many wondrous wildlife encounters and met amazing people in exotic locales.
+We have been blessed with a lifetime of travel around this globe we share.
+David has spent his adult life covering wildlife above and below the water.
+The quotation, "If you want to be a better photographer, stand in front of more interesting stuff." is attributed to Jim Richardson at National Geographic and they have experienced many wondrous wildlife encounters and met amazing people in exotic locales.
 From Africa’s Big Five and Mountain Gorillas, India’s Tigers, Indonesian and the South Pacific coral reefs to most of the Americas big cats, birds and the Caribbean’s reefs, these adventures inform their art.

 Our website, b2gallery.com, provides examples of the major techniques used in their large body of work and showcases the exotic destinations they have been privileged to explore.
-In addition to custom prints from their gallery at
+In addition to custom prints from their gallery at Fine Art America, David offers a number of limited edition prints (no more than 20 in a series) and Pat offers original paintings and pastels.

 Biography